qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 The `max_indexing_threads` is the number of parallel threads used by Qdrant to build your index in the background.
 The options are:

 - `null`: No limit.
-Dynamically saturate your CPUs
+Dynamically saturates your CPUs
-- `0`: Automatically select between 8 and 16 CPUs, to minimize the chance of building broken or inefficient HNSW graphs.
+- `0`: Automatically selects between 8 and 16 CPUs, to minimize the risk of broken or inefficient HNSW graphs.

 If you have more CPUs, you could try different configurations.
 For example: